Small Business Application

 For organizations with $1M+ in potential damages, multi-entity structures, or cases requiring expert witnesses and Congressional liaison.

 Attorney advertising.
 LawfareClaims.org is an independent legal information site not affiliated with the U.S. Department of Justice.
-The Standard package's 30% contingency is subject to a written engagement agreement.
+LawfareClaims.org is not a law firm and does not itself provide legal advice or representation; we connect applicants to top-tier attorneys when professional representation is needed.
+The Standard package's contingency percentage is finalized in a written engagement agreement before work begins.
 Prior results do not guarantee similar outcomes.
 Eligibility criteria for the Anti-Weaponization Fund have not been finalized by the DOJ; all services are preparatory.